 Your household still relies on your salary just as it did in the past.
 Financial obligation is still very real.
-Mortgages, small business coverage and your retirement may all remain as important life insurance considerations.
+Mortgages, small business-coverage, and your retirement may all remain as important life insurance considerations.

 Whether you are already insured and need to update your coverage, or you are looking at life insurance for the first time, the premiums in your fifties are still very affordable.
 After we assess your personal risk factors we find the policy you need from among over 40 of the nation’s top life insurance companies.
 And yes, you can still get life insurance with no medical exam in your 50s.

 If you have waited to buy life insurance and think it is too late for you to afford the premiums, think again.
 Ogletree Financial is a broker agency representing over 40 top insurers.

 Many of the reasons you would buy life insurance in your thirties and forties still exist in your sixties.
 Your kids may be on their own, but is the mortgage paid off?